massanoori/THRotator/doc/en/pages/development.rst

 Install Microsoft Visual C++
 -----------------------------------------

-.. note:: If you have installed it, skip this step.
+.. note:: If you have installed Visual C++, skip this step.

 Download Visual Studio from `Home page of Visual Studio <https://www.visualstudio.com/>`_.
 Community Editon is just enough.

-Visual Studio 2015 and later skip installing Visual C++ by default, edit the installation option so that Visual C++ is installed.
+Visual Studio 2015 and later versions skip installing Visual C++ by default.
+Edit the installation option so that Visual C++ is installed.

 Install Boost C++ Libraries
 -----------------------------------------